JackWalpole/splitwavepy/docs/tutorial.rst

 Synthetic data
 ---------------------

 By default, if no data are provided, SplitWavePy will make some synthetic data.
-Data is stored in a *Pair* object.
+Data is stored in a *Data* object.
+These objects support several methods for measuring shear wave splitting.
 I will use synthetic data to demonstrate the basic features of the code.

 .. .. autoclass:: splitwavepy.core.pair.Pair